United States

 Total contributed

-Like the United States, the Global Fund is committed to helping governments increase domestic investments in fighting HIV, TB and malaria, and is working with countries to plan for an eventual transition from international assistance.
+Like the United States, the Global Fund is committed to helping governments increase domestic investments in fighting HIV, TB and malaria, and is working with countries to plan for a transition from international assistance.

 The U.S. government served as the institutional lead for the Multilateral Organization Performance Assessment Network's latest assessment of the Global Fund.
 This respected independent watchdog's assessment commended the Global Fund for its clear strategic direction, risk management, transparency, accountability and low operational budget.